wyattscarpenter/hyperpoker/README.md

 * _I_: _Inscryption_, a video game

 If I don't link to some source, you can pretty much just assume I'm reading it off wikipedia, and maybe corroborating it with some other sources.
 I may also give you a link to Wikipedia since this is a sketchy overview and that's step one to getting more information (before step 2, which is, idk, reading an actual book about it, maybe).

+### on the concept of generalization

+when you "generalize" something, you always have to make choices.
+I feel like people typically make those choices pretty poorly and in unintuitive ways, but sometimes they do a pretty good job. anyway, My point is that it's usually a creative endeavor of some sort, or at least Not entirely composed of choices dictated by strict logical necessity.
+You have to choose which features are salient and should continue along and which are not, and how they continue along. some ways of choosing are better than others.

 ### Concepts